lucageo/FOSS4G-2018/README.md

 ### Download the REST services APIs repository

-Plase download all the files, place them in a local folder and follow the intructions [here](https://github.com/lucageo/Python_rest_services)
+Plase download all the files, place them in a local folder and follow the instructions [here](https://github.com/lucageo/Python_rest_services)

 ### Download the application repository
-Plase download the repository, place it in a local folder [here](https://github.com/lucageo/conservation_tools_tutorial)
+Please download the repository, place it in a local folder [here](https://github.com/lucageo/conservation_tools_tutorial)

 ### Copy the following script and paste it in index.html
 Create index.html file importing all the libraries and creating a the div "map"